datacarpentry/geospatial-workshop/setup.md

 Install components manually.
 Instructions are provided for MacOS, Windows, and Linux operating systems.
 Some of the required software are installed together as packages.

 ### Option B: Use a Docker image (Advanced)
-Users can download a Docker image containing all the software and dependencies needed.
+Workshop participants can download a Docker image containing all the software and dependencies needed.

 ## Data

 You can download all of the data used in this workshop by clicking [this download link](https://ndownloader.figshare.com/articles/2009586/versions/10).
 The file is 218.2 MB.

-Clicking the download link will automatically download all of the files to your default download directory as a single compressed
+The data will download as a single compressed (`.zip`) file.
+Expanding this file will depend on your operating system.
-(`.zip`) file.
-To expand this file, double click the folder icon in your file navigator application (for Macs, this is the Finder application).

 For a full description of the data used in this workshop see the [data page](data).